 Available August 14, 2016

-The Global Village is a floor in the Telford Hall dorms.
-The village is designed to bring ELS students together with EKU domestic and international students through the common language of English and specialized event planning.
-Students can enjoy practicing their language skills while sharing common floors, a large, fully-equipped common kitchen and lounges with native English speakers and other international students studying at EKU.
+The Telford Global Village is designed to bring ELS students together with EKU domestic and international students through the common language of English and specialized event planning.
+Students can enjoy practicing their language skills while sharing common floors, a large common kitchen and lounges with native English speakers and other international students studying at EKU.

-Units are spacious double suite rooms, where two adjoined dorms have a shared bath that accommodate four students.
-Each room has a mini-fridge for convenient food storage, as well as full size refrigerators in the newly remodeled, fully equipped common kitchen.
+Units are spacious double suite rooms, where two adjoined dorms have a shared bath that accommodate four students of the same gender.
+Each room has a mini-fridge for convenient food storage, as well as full size refrigerators in the common kitchen.
 Students can enjoy free cable TV and internet.
 All utilities are included in rental price, along with linens.

 Meals / week or Meal Credit